 Conference Papers

-Awatans Tripathi, Rajan Rawal
+Authors: Awatans Tripathi, Rajan Rawal

 Abstract:

 This study presents a comparative analysis of carbon emissions and thermal comfort in an Indian affordable housing project, employing two envelope materials: EPS core technology and brick-andmortar construction.
 The study quantifies embodied and operational emissions through life cycle analysis to establish an emissions thermal comfort trade-off.
-Focused on the Bureau

 Keyword: Carbon emissions, thermal comfort, life cycle analysis, embodied carbon, discomfort hours

-Presented at: Comfort At The Extremes (CATE) 2023, Ahmedabad, India
+Presented at: Comfort At The Extremes (CATE) 2023, 13-15 December 2023, Ahmedabad, India +

-Shreeparna Ghosal, Rajan Rawal
+Authors: Shreeparna Ghosal, Rajan Rawal

 Abstract:

 In recent years, the adaptive model of thermal comfort has gained traction as a more robust alternative to fixed set-point-driven design, which considers various factors that impact human comfort, such as humidity, air velocity, mean radiant temperature, and ambient temperature.
-Nonetheless, it is crucial to recognize the limitations of such models
+Nonetheless, it is crucial to recognize the limitations of such models and the potential for discomfort and stress.

 Keyword: Heat Stress, Natural Ventilation, Thermal Comfort, Climate change, WBGT

-Presented at: Comfort At The Extremes (CATE) 2023, Ahmedabad, India
+Presented at: Comfort At The Extremes (CATE) 2023, 13-15 December 2023, Ahmedabad, India +

 Authors: Sneha Asrani, Rajan Rawal, Yash Shukla, Ravi Chaudhary, Monu Ratra, Ajay Jaiswal